shmn7iii/shmn7iii/README.md

 </h1>

 <h3 align="center">
-  A university student learning information engineering from Japan.
+  A college student learning information engineering from Japan.
 </h3>

+- 🎺 My name?
+I use "shmn7iii" as user ID and "StouAoi" or "⌫" as name.

 - 🔧 I'm usually make Minecraft plugins.